 The working group recommends that the Transfer Authorization Code MUST be defined as follows: "A Transfer Authorization Code (TAC) is a token created by the Registrar of Record and provided upon request to the RNH or their designated representative.
 The TAC is required for a domain name to be transferred from one Registrar to another Registrar and when presented authorizes the transfer."
 Relevant policy language MUST be updated to be consistent with this definition.

 "Designated representative" means an individual or entity that the Registered Name Holder explicitly authorizes to request and obtain the TAC on their behalf.
-In the event of a dispute, the RNH's authority supersedes that of the designated representative.

 3 Note: This definition draws on elements included in Recommendation 10.